-So you’ve decided to take the plunge and fit 285/70/17 tires on your 5th gen 4-Runner.
-This size definitely makes the tires pop a bit and adds a nice aggressive look to the vehicle.
+So you’ve decided to take the plunge and fit 285/70/17 tires on your 5th-generation 4-Runner.
+This tire size definitely makes the tires stand out nicely which adds a nice aggressive look to the vehicle.
 It’s basically a 33-inch tire.

 Your gas mileage will be slightly affected but it won’t be drastic at all.
-Your rolling diameter is still within the manufactures specification.
+Your rolling diameter is still within the manufacturer’s specification.
 The 285 is roughly a 32.7-inch or most just round it off to a 33”.
 The 285 is 1.6% larger in diameter than the 275.
 Your speedometer will be slightly out.
-Your speedo will read 60mph however your actual speed will be 60.9 mph.
+Your speedometer will read 60mph however your actual speed will be 60.9 mph.
 Not even 1mph out, which isn’t even noticeable.

 The below video is a clear explanation and demonstration as to what is required to make the 285/70/17 tires fit nicely without scrubbing.